Confused about when and how to use lactic acid in your skincare routine? Here’s a master class on this gentle, radiance-boosting ingredient.

 Q: What does lactic acid do for the skin?

 A: Lactic acid is a brilliant multi-tasker.
 When lactic acid loosens those dead cells on the surface of the skin, it increases cell turnover.
 This is important, because our natural ability to slough off dead cells slows with age, leading to rough skin texture, clogged pores and breakouts.
 Lactic acid is a superstar at keeping pores clean and reducing the appearance of fine lines and discoloration, but did you know that it’s also the only AHA that moisturizes skin?
-That’s right, in addition to all that skin-smoothing and clarifying, it helps increase water retention (aka, hydration).
+That’s right, in addition to all that skin-smoothing and clarifying, lactic acid is a moisturizer as its humectant properties help to increase water retention (aka, hydration).
 And that’s a beautiful thing for any skin type.

 Q: My skin gets irritated by acids.
-What makes this gentler?
+What makes lactic acid gentler?

 A: If you’ve been afraid to try acids after a bad experience with glycolic acid, give lactic acid a try.
 It’s gentler because the molecular size of lactic acid is larger than glycolic acid, which means it works more on the skin’s surface than penetrating beneath the layers like glycolic acid does.
 And because it also has moisturizing properties, lactic doesn’t have the same adverse effect on the skin’s protective moisture barrier like the more aggressive glycolic.

 A: Good news!
-Unlike other skincare ingredients that aren’t safe to use during pregnancy—like retinol, benzoyl peroxide, and hydroquinone—lactic acid is an excellent option for combating dullness and discoloration when you’re expecting.
+Unlike other skincare ingredients that aren’t safe to use during pregnancy—like retinol, benzoyl peroxide, and hydroquinone— using lactic acid while pregnant has been deemed safe due to its low penetration levels, making it an excellent option for combating dullness and discoloration when you’re expecting.
 Because we made our Overnight Brightening Mask with pregnant and postpartum moms’ delicate skin in mind, we bolstered our lactic acid with moisturizing skin-calmers to make sure it was as gentle and non-drying as possible.